drojaazu/suddendesu/content/entry/happy-birthday/index.md

 # The Past

 The story actually starts sometime towards the end of 2010.
 At that point, I had created and soon abandoned a number of personal websites over the years.
 Most were narrow in their scope, focusing on only one subject, and most had more effort put into their CSS design than into actual content.
-I was itching to make content again but wanted to avoid the traps I had fallen into with previous sites.
+I was itching have another go, this time making a blog style site, but wanted to avoid the traps I had fallen into with previous attempts.

 I discovered tumblr around this time and appreciated the simplicity of its short format content: a long-winded article wasn't always necessary, and I could just post some interesting images and add some commentary.
 Since it was the relatively early days of social media, there were no heavy algorithms or machine learning, so finding users with shared interests to re-share their relevent posts was a natural and fun process.

-I named my tumblr SUDDEN DESU and began posting about my own interests: Japanese culture, language and pop media; 1980's style and aesthetics; and of course, retro games and the secrets hidden away in their data.
+I named my tumblr SUDDEN DESU and began posting about my interests: Japanese culture, language and pop media; 1980's style and aesthetics; and of course, retro games and the secrets hidden away in their data.

 ![Ye olde tumblr blog.
 Yes, my avatar was handrawn picture of Sonic hitting a blunt.](img/old_suddendesu03.jpg)

 The name was chosen more or less on a whim.
 It was derived from the phrase "sudden death," a term used in many games to indicate a tie-breaker round.
-"Desu" is Japanese for "is" (kind of, sort of), but can also be the pronunciation for the English word "death."
-At the time, I felt that it was quirky, unique and memorable while also being (kind of, sort of) related to the topics I posted about.
+"Desu" is Japanese for "is" (kind of, sort of), but can also act as the pronunciation for the English word "death."
+At the time, I felt it to be quirky, unique and memorable while also being (kind of, sort of) related to the topics I posted about.

 (I don't really care much for the name these days, but it's a little late to re-brand.
 I can't think of a good alternative anyway.)

 It was also around this time that I found the [MAME debugger](https://docs.mamedev.org/debugger/index.html) and [IDA Pro](https://en.wikipedia.org/wiki/Interactive_Disassembler).
 With those two tools paired together, I was finding all sorts of leftover debugging functions and easter eggs.

 As I started to post about these discoveries, I realized this was a whole new frontier.
-Sure, console games had been hacked and researched for years, especially the popular series like Sonic and Mario and Zelda and so on, but arcade games seemed to be mostly overlooked.
+Sure, console games had been hacked and researched for years, especially popular series like Sonic and Mario and Zelda and so on, but arcade games seemed to be mostly overlooked.
 I had found a niche, one that I was enjoying exploring.

 ![](img/old_suddendesu02.jpg)

-In late 2014, I bought some web hosting and a domain, narrowed the focus of the blog, and moved off of tumblr.
-This was the real beginning of the SUDDEN DESU project.
+In late 2014, I bought some web hosting and a domain, narrowed the focus of the blog to retrogaming and data archaeology, and moved off of tumblr.
+This was the true beginning of the SUDDEN DESU project.

 # The Present